-The Faculty of Health Sciences at the University of Pretoria has a long and proud tradition of excellence in the education of healthcare professionals.
-Our more than 600 full- and part-time lecturers, researchers and clinical practitioners are dedicated role models who excite and inspire our students.
+The Faculty of Health Sciences at the University of Pretoria has a long history of delivering excellence in the education of healthcare professionals.
+With its more than 600 full- and part-time lecturers, researchers and clinical practitioners who are dedicated role models the Faculty aims to inspire students to become #LifeChangers.